0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 0x30  : Body                           585394176
 >>>
 ```
-then we can see that InfoMask value = 0x8 which will help us to detect the size of `Optional_headers` which is equivalent to Quota Info and its size = 32 bytes.
+Then we can see that InfoMask value = 0x8, which will help us to detect the size of `Optional_headers` which is equivalent to Quota Info, and its size = 32 bytes.

 [![48](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/48.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/48.PNG)